Methylene Blue Safety: Key Risks and Best Practices

 This article takes a look at safety considerations, potential risks, and recommended best practices for methylene blue usage.
 The article will look into administration methods, precautions, and guidelines for safely utilizing this medical compound.
 Please note that this article is not meant to be medical advice; you must consult a licensed healthcare provider to determine whether or not you are an eligible candidate for methylene blue based on your medical history.

-Methylene blue's side effects may include nausea, vomiting, diarrhea, dizziness, headache, confusion, and skin discoloration (blue or green tint).
+Methylene blue's side effects may include headache, vomiting, diarrhea, dizziness, nausea, confusion, and skin discoloration (blue or green tint).
 Rare but serious effects include serotonin syndrome, especially when combined with serotonergic drugs, and severe allergic reactions like difficulty breathing or swelling.
 Methylene blue carries a black box warning for the risk of serotonin syndrome, particularly when used with serotonergic drugs like SSRIs and SNRIs, as it inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, and muscle rigidity, requiring immediate medical attention.

 What is Methylene Blue